Maj Rorič

-Maj Rorič (born 7 February 2000) is a Slovenian footballer who plays as a midfielder.
+Maj Rorič (born 7 February 2000) is a Slovenian footballer who plays as a midfielder for Ilirija 1911.

 Club career

 Internazionale

 Rorič joined Internazionale youth teams in the summer of 2016.
 In 2018, he made several appearances for the senior squad in pre-season friendlies, including the 2018 International Champions Cup.

 He started playing for their under-19 squad in the 2018–19 season.
 On 14 February 2019, Rorič was called up to the senior squad's official game for the first time, for the Europa League match against Rapid Wien, but remained on the bench.

-Loan to iClinic Sereď
+Loan to Sereď

-On 27 August 2019, Rorič joined Slovak club iClinic Sereď on a season-long loan.

-He made his Slovak Super Liga debut for Sereď on 31 August 2019 in a home fixture against Pohronie.
-He started the game and played the complete duration of the 3–3 draw.
+On 27 August 2019, Rorič joined Slovak club Sereď on a season-long loan.
+He made his Slovak First League debut for Sereď on 31 August 2019 in a home fixture against Pohronie, starting the game and playing the full 90 minutes in an eventual 3–3 draw.

-Rorič scored his premier goal for Sereď in a third round of the 2019–20 Slovak Cup fixture against Petržalka.
-Together with Tomáš Hučko and Alex Iván he had secured a 3–0 win, advancing Sereď to the round of 16.
+Rorič scored his premier goal for Sereď in a third round of the 2019–20 Slovak Cup fixture against Petržalka, securing a 3–0 win.